MapsPeople/docs/src/web/v4/guides/authentication/2fa.md

 ## Enabling 2-Factor Authentication

-Enabling 2-Factor Authentication (2FA) is done by the user themselves via the CMS.
-If a user clicks their avatar in the top-right corner, a drop-down menu will appear, where "Settings" should be clicked.
-The user should now follow the instructions to enable 2FA.
+You can enable 2-Factor Authentication (2FA) in the MapsIndoors CMS.
+Click the avatar in the top-right corner, and click on "Settings".
+Follow the instructions to enable 2FA.

 ![2fa instructions](/assets/various/Dashboard/2fa.png)